neelsomani/known-falsehood-mechinterp/README.md

    ```bash
    python scripts/run_probes.py
    ```
    Outputs `dataset/probe_aurocs.csv` with AUROC by task, layer, and position.
+We commit our results to `docs/probe_aurocs.csv`.
 Note: the bare condition (T_BARE) is included in both train and test so Task C (bare vs declared-false on X_false) is evaluable.
 Template disjointness applies to the paired TRUE/FALSE templates.

 ### Findings